Note: This file is about 140K in size so may take a few seconds to load,

 pilgrimage to the Ka‘aba at Mecca, where many idols were

 adored.
-This was as important a socio-economic factor
+This was as important a socio-economic factor in

 the town as was the worship of Artemis or Diana in Ephesus

 mentioned in Acts 19.23-40.
-Anyone who challenged the
+Anyone who challenged the vested

 interests of the day was looking for trouble.
 It is